bbc/gourmet-gap-fill-evaluation/README.md

 # Gap Fill Evaluation Tool

 GoURMET project tool.
+The user is presented with a series of sentences.
+For each sentence there is an original sentence in the source language there is also a translation of that sentence that has been translated by a human and a translation of that sentence that has been translated by a machine translation system.

-The user is presented with a series of sentences that have been translated by a human and asked to 'fill in the gaps'.
-The evaluator fills in the gaps and based on how closely their answers match the quality of the translation model can be assessed.
+The evaluator will be presented with the full sentence that has been translated by a human and the machine translated sentence with gaps in.
+They will be asked to 'fill in the gaps' in the machine translated sentence using the human translated sentence as a 'hint'.
+The evaluator fills in the gaps and based on how closely their answers match the missing word the quality of the translation model can be assessed.

 # Set up
 1. Install [node v10](https://nodejs.org/en/)